syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/server-side-application.md

 ---
 layout: post
 title: Server-side application in Blazor PDF Viewer Component | Syncfusion
-description: Checkout and learn about getting started with Blazor PDF Viewer component in Blazor Server App using Visual Studio and more.
+description: Learn how to getting started with PDF Viewer control in Blazor Server-side application.
+You can view and comment on PDFs in ease and also can fill fields.
 platform: Blazor
 control: PDF Viewer
 documentation: ug